The HDMI GT Controller application requires a system clock and a minimum of three GT reference clock inputs for full duplex operation:

 TX REFCLK frequency detection is sensitive only to the behavior of the

-set up for the desired TX clock frequency, which means that the HDMI GT Controller TX should get the requested frequency from the clock
+for the desired TX clock frequency, which means that the HDMI GT Controller TX should get the requested frequency from the clock

 generator.
 Because the assumption is that the HDMI GT Controller gets the correct clock, it only requires the LOCK event to